masajid390/BeautifyMarker/README.md

 <link rel="stylesheet" href="readme.css">
 # BeautifyMarker

-  Leaflet.BeautifyIcon, a plugin that adds colorful iconic markers without images for Leaflet by giving full control of style to end user by giving unlimited colors and many more...
+  Leaflet.BeautifyIcon, a lightweight plugin that adds colorful iconic markers without images for Leaflet by giving full control of style to end user ( i.e. unlimited colors and many more...).
 It has also ability to adjust font awesome and glyphicon icons.
 Click here for <a href="http://marslan390.github.io/BeautifyMarker">Demo</a>

   <div style="text-align: center;"><img src="images/img-demo.PNG" alt="Smiley face"></div>